 What is the Law Regarding Employment in Rochester?

-In Rochester, employment law means those laws covering employee and employer relationships, as well as independent contractors.
-This area of law regulates such employment issues as hiring procedures, wage amounts, and termination.
-Employment law in Rochester should be understood by employers and employees.
+In Rochester, employment law means those laws governing employee and employer relationships, as well as independent contractors.
+Employment issues that are controlled by these laws include hiring policies, wage amounts, and termination procedures.
+A general understanding of Rochester employment laws is required for both the employee and their employer.

 "At-Will" vs. Contract Employment Terms